Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 ### Risky, aka Investigating Under Pressure

-When there are stakes involved, you may invoke your Mythos Theme or Logos Theme _(but not both)_ and spend Stress to push yourself as with any other Risky action.
+When there are stakes involved while investigating, you may invoke your Mythos Theme or Logos Theme _(but not both)_, as normal.
+And you may spend Stress to push yourself as with any other Risky action.

 **When you Investigate your surroundings in a Risky position**, including risks or dangers that might surprise your character, roll your dice pool as normal. **Insight** is the default Attribute for investigation _(although the GM may allow exceptions based on how you describe your approach)_.
 No matter what, you **always** learn something new: